66°

 Kennedy said that one option might be to expand the program so that more people pay in.
 About 5 million participate in the program now, with about a tenth of those in Louisiana.

 "Long-term I would like to add to it — say wildfire insurance or earthquake insurance and as the climate does change, you see more and more people subject to flooding," he said.
-"As I tell some of my colleagues, 'Look, I don't care if you're in the middle of Kansas if you get 12 inches of rain and two hours you're going to flood.
+"As I tell some of my colleagues, 'Look, I don't care if you're in the middle of Kansas if you get 12 inches of rain in two hours you're going to flood.
 You better have flood insurance."

 According to the Federal Emergency Management Agency, if the program lapses, claims can still be paid with existing funds, but sales of new policies would stop.
 In March, the agency urged passage of a new plan.